GalleryPlanner: Complete User Guide

 - Switch to desktop for precise adjustments and exporting

-- Your projects persist per browser (or use manual
+- Your projects persist per browser (or use

 Troubleshooting Common Issues